French self-employment : the Microentreprise scheme

 For some regulated activities, insurance is mandatory (building, medical, etc.).
 Check if your activity is regulated here.
 If you use a vehicule or have premises, you’ll have to insure these too.

-Yes, this is a possibility, but you have to check that your work contract allows this.
+Yes, this is a possibility if you have the right resiency permit.
+You do have to check that your work contract allows this too.

 No, this is one of the limits of this scheme.
 When declaring your income on your yearly tax return, there will be an automatic deduction of a percentage of your turnover (34 to 71% depending on your activity).
 This deduction is considered to be your expenses.
 If your expenses are above that percentage, it may be interesting to move to another type of business setup.